AviiNL/battlenet-ts/readme.md

 	// The user is a member of our guild :)
 	// Time to give them some privilages (change group or something, add icon that represents their race/class)
 	// or whatever fancy you can come up with

+	// Get the character data from the guild, includes guild rank id (0,...)
+	// With the char.rank variable you could assign people that have different guild ranks
+	// in to different teamspeak groups
+	bts.getGuildMember(character, function(char) {
+		console.log(char);
+	});

 	// Set the group for this dbid to something that has access to more stuff
 	// Note that the group name is case insensitive